lives-group/APEG/docs/users.md

 ## A First APEG Example

-An Adaptable Parsing Expression Grammar (APEG) is an extension of Parsing Expression Grammars (PEG) which includes operators and the notion of *syntactic attributes*.
+An Adaptable Parsing Expression Grammar (APEG) is an extension of Parsing Expression Grammars (PEG), which includes operators and the notion of *syntactic attributes*.
-Syntactic attributes are values passed during through nonterminals and used during the parsing process.
+Syntactic attributes are values passed through nonterminals and used during the parsing process.
-The grammar above ilustrates the use of values to dictate the parsing process.
+The grammar above illustrates the use of values to dictate the parsing process.

 ```